MuhammadAkif92/MuhammadAkif92/README.md

 - 👋 Hi, I’m @MuhammadAkif92
 - 👀 I’m interested in IP CV DL DS
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on anything which relates to my intrests
+- 💞️ I’m looking to collaborate on anything which relates to my interests
 - 📫 How to reach me PM
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...